 The last Prime Minister of Belgium, Elio Di Rupo, is openly gay and is one of the first heads of government in the world to publicly identify as such.
 Belgium also had the world's first openly transgender government minister.

 The LGBTQ+ community is accepted and well integrated within Belgium society.
 In Brussels, the main gay scene is located behind the Grand Place, the central square in the city.
 There are also vibrant and open gay scenes in Antwerp, Ghent and other Belgium cities, and each has bars and clubs that are favoured by the local LGBTQ+ community.

 Gender equality in Belgium

 The Belgian Constitution explicitly affirms equality between men and women.
 Belgium ranks 8th in the EU on the Gender Equality Index, putting it towards the top of the group of 27 countries.
-It maintains its tenth place in the OECD’s Women in Work Index, but its ranking is pulled down by the low number of women in the labour market.
+It maintains tenth place in the OECD's Women in Work Index, but the low number of women in the labour market pulls down its ranking.
 Just 65 percent of women are in work, compared to the OECD average of 70 percent.
-This ratio reflects the country’s strong tradition of women fulfilling predominantly domestic and childcaring roles, rather than professional ones.
+This ratio reflects the country's strong tradition of women fulfilling predominantly domestic and childcare roles rather than professional ones.